kyma-project/test-infra/docs/prow/test-clusters.md

 Google Groups give you the possibility to gather Kyma Developers accounts and manage GCP Project permissions based on the group name.
 Additionally, you can grant Kubernetes Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings to the specific Google Group on your cluster.

-For example, all members of the `kyma_developers@sap.com` group receive the **cluster-admin** ClusterRole on the Kyma release cluster built by `post-relXX-kyma-release-candidate` Prow job.
+For example, all members of the `kyma_developers@sap.com` group receive the **cluster-admin** ClusterRole on the Kyma release cluster built by the **post-relXX-kyma-release-candidate** Prow job.

-If you want to leverage this solution, [raise issue](https://github.com/kyma-project/test-infra/issues/new/choose) with Neighbors team.
+If you want to leverage this solution, [raise an issue](https://github.com/kyma-project/test-infra/issues/new/choose) with the Neighbors team.
 The process looks as follows:

-1. Neighbors team creates your custom Google Group (eg. `your_custom_group@sap.com`) and adds it as a member of `gke-security-groups@sap.com`.
+1. The Neighbors team creates your custom Google Group, such as `your_custom_group@sap.com`, and adds it as a member of `gke-security-groups@sap.com`.

     ![dashboards](/docs/prow/assets/GGroups.png)

-2. You write a test pipeline where you build the cluster with additional paremeter called **--security-group="gke-security-groups@sap.com**.
+2. You write a test pipeline where you build the cluster with an additional parameter called **--security-group="gke-security-groups@sap.com**.

 3. In the next step of your test pipeline you create ClusterRoleBindings for the `your_custom_group@sap.com` custom group: